tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 1. Confirm the `Column` assets were imported.
 2. Confirm they are in status `Accepted`.
 3. Confirm you can view them in `OSINT Technical Sample Assets`.
+4. Turn on `Show empty optional values` on the Data Set page.
-4. Try adding from the Data Set's `Data Elements` section rather than a generic relation table.
+5. Try adding from the Data Set's `Data Elements` section rather than a generic relation table.
+6. If the Data Elements section still does not show any addable relation, open the `Diagram` tab and use the diagram's add-relation action to connect the Data Set to the Column assets.

 After adding Data Elements, clear or abandon the failed basket/Data Usage and start a fresh checkout as Maya.